adhtruong/digital-garden/docs/tools/pre-commit.md

 # Git Hooks

-These are scripts that can run on stages in git lifecycle.
+These are scripts that can run when actions occur in git.

 These are be defined in various ways including